 Last week I had the pleasure of giving a guest speech at Harvard to the Australian students association spanning both Harvard and MIT.
-What started as a casual invite turned into one of the more memorable experiences I've had since moving to the US.

 Huge thanks to Blackbird for hosting and sponsoring the event, and to the Australian cohort of Harvard and MIT for co-hosting me.
-It was an honor to be invited.

 I was genuinely stoked that so many students came out despite the rain — the place was completely full, 100% RSVP attendance.
-That kind of turnout in this weather meant a lot to me.

-First, let me just say: Cambridge is surprisingly beautiful.
+Cambridge is surprisingly beautiful.
 It's lowkey compared with stanford/berkeley campuses and mostly made of brick, but it has a lot of charm and character in a way I really liked.

 The Deep Tech Questions